drguenther/A/README.md

 Programming Language A

 ####Goal
-Assembly language with C style syntax for X86 processors with the freedom of assembly and the dense notation of the C language.
+Assembly language with C style syntax for X86 processors with the freedom of assembly and the notation of the C language.
 ####License
 The MIT License (MIT) starting 1.1.2015
 ####How to run